 Webster’s Dictionary defines expectation as “the act or state of expecting: ANTICIPATION.”
-Left to its own devices, expectations trick us into growing excited about something or someone finally making us happy.
+Left to its own devices, expectation will trick us into growing excited about something or someone finally making us happy.
 And then once it arrives, our minds move the goal post away and we feel disappointed by the outcome we originally wanted.

 Anticipating a reality that never makes us satisfied is like running a mental treadmill of excuses, grudges, and irregular perceptions.